FamilySearch/gedcomx/drafts/2014-03-07-gedcomx-documentation-birth-information.md

 ## Summary

 During research for Emma Bocock (born 1843, daughter of William and Sarah Bocock, in Sheffield, Yorkshire, England), a researcher uses Free BMD Birth Index, 1837-1915 to locate and order a birth record from the General Registry Office at Southport, England.
 The record is described by providing a title, citation, and other metadata.
-Information about the birth, the name, father, mother, etc. is extracted from the record.
+Information about the birth, the name, father, mother, etc., is extracted from the record.
 The extracted information is assembled together with information extracted from other records to aggregate what is presumed to be known about Emma Bocock.

 ## Gathering the Information